 Highland Games After Dark

-The Grandfather Mountain Highland Games offers visitors the
+The passion and pomp of the Grandfather Mountain Highland Games

 As the sun sinks behind Grandfather Mountain’s mile-high peaks, the clan leaders convene to announce the presence of their family’s line.
-Some bang their chest and yell as the enthusiastically primitive ceremony progresses, all in an effort to invoke the “Spirit of the Clans” upon the weekend’s traditional Scottish experience.
+Some beat their chests and yell, as the primitive ceremony progresses in an effort to invoke the “spirit of the clans” on the weekend’s traditional Scottish experience.